shahcbs/shahcbs/README.md

 ### Figma Tokens Sync with GitHub

-- Developed a project to enable syncing design tokens from Figma to GitHub, so we could easily use them in our web projects.
+- Developed a source of truth by enabling syncing design tokens from Figma to GitHub, so we could easily use them in our web projects.
 - Built a workflow to export design tokens as JSON files and push them to GitHub, and a GitHub Action to automatically generate CSS variables.

 ## Interests